 Run a check to see if all products are taxable

-When enabled, Recharge will query Shopify for the tax settings on individual products to see if tax should be applied.
+If enabled, Recharge will query Shopify for the tax settings on individual products to see if tax should be applied.
 If this setting is not checked, Recharge will apply taxes to all products in Recharge.

-Charging tax in the US
+Charge tax in the US

-Charging tax outside the US
+Charge tax outside the US

 Update tax settings

-Subscription customers are not impacted if tax settings are only updated through your eCommerce platform.
+Subscription customers are not impacted if tax settings are only updated through your ecommerce platform.